barryclark/jekyll-now/_posts/2020-04-22-OpenBanking-Part2.md

 }
 ```
 </details>

+`"kid": "unknown"` is a sandbox "magic" value, since there is no external JWKS endpoint to read the public key from.
 The placeholders named `SOME_XYZ` are application-specific, for additional security.
 You can specify a value of your choosing or leave them as-is.